-From a PMO standpoint, the requirements for program management are identical to those of multi-project management.
+From a PMO (project management office) standpoint, the requirements for program management are identical to those of multi-project management.
 Revert to standards, which have hopefully been set already.
 Ideally, this would also include software support adequate for this business case.

 But by all means, clarify whether the PMO is also responsible for the sub-projects of a program.
 Or whether the program is considered as a whole.
 This can differ from case to case.